-Stress management counselling in the primary care setting is rareNovember 19th, 2012 in Health /
+Stress management counselling in the primary care setting is rareNovember 19, 2012 in Medicine & Health / Health

 While stress may be a factor in 60 to 80 percent of all visits to primary care physicians, only three percent of patients actually receive stress management counseling, say researchers at Beth Israel Deaconess Medical Center.